halmasieh/jarvis_data_eng_HomaAlmasieh/profile/profile.md

 ## Highlighted Projects
 **Spotify Analysis** [[GitHub](https://github.com/halmasieh/Spotify_Analysis)]: Colaborated in a team of five to determine what features impact the Popularity index of any given song on Spotify using Python.
-By analyzing various physical features of a song as well as some peripheral features, we look to identify a pattern within how a song garners a successful Popularity index.
-We have created a machine learning model that can predict the popularity of a song based on these features and have utilized Tableau to visualize the outcomes and discuss the findings. key Tech: Web Scaping, Pandas, SKLearn, Tableau
+Analyzed various physical features of a song as well as some peripheral features to identify a pattern within how a song garners a successful Popularity index.
+Created a machine learning model that can predict the popularity of a song based on these features and utilized Tableau to visualize the outcomes and discuss the findings.
+ **key Tech**: Web Scaping, Pandas, SKLearn, Tableau

-**Credit Risk Analysis** [[GitHub](https://github.com/halmasieh/Credit_Risk_Analysis)]: Used the credit card credit dataset from LendingClub, a peer-to-peer lending services company, I applied oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
-Then, I used a combinatorial approach of over and undersampling using the SMOTEENN algorithm.
-Next, I compared two new machine learning models BalancedRandomForestClassifier and EasyEnsembleClassifier that reduce bias.
-Lastly, I evaluated the performance of these models to be used to predict credit risk.
+**Credit Risk Analysis** [[GitHub](https://github.com/halmasieh/Credit_Risk_Analysis)]: Used the credit card dataset from LendingClub, a peer-to-peer lending services company.
+Oversampled the data using the RandomOverSampler and SMOTE algorithms, and undersampled the data using the ClusterCentroids algorithm.
+Used a combinatorial approach of over and undersampling using the SMOTEENN algorithm.
+Compared two new machine learning models BalancedRandomForestClassifier and EasyEnsembleClassifier that reduce bias.
+Lastly, evaluated the performance of these models to be used to predict credit risk. **Key Tech**: Jupyter Notebook and Scikit-Learn

-**Spotify Analysis** [[GitHub](https://github.com/halmasieh/Neural_Network_Charity_Analysis)]: Processed the dataset in order to compile, train, and evaluate the neural network model, using Pandas and Scikit-Learn.
-Designed a binary classification model to analyze and classify the success of charitable donations, using TensorFlow.
+**Amazon_Vine_Analysis** [[GitHub](https://github.com/halmasieh/Amazon_Vine_Analysis)]:  Created an AWS RDS database with tables in pgAdmin.
+Picked a dataset from the Amazon Review datasets and extracted the dataset.
+Determined bias of vine reviews. **Key Tech**: PySpark, SQL, Cloud Service (AWS)

 ## Professional Experiences